jnkather/new-colors-histology-website/README.md

 # HistoColor2D
-This is the website for our project on bivariate colormaps in histopathology
+This is the project repository for our paper "New colors for histology: optimized bivariate color maps increase perceptual contrast in histological images"